 Backpacking solo through Europe, Southeast Asia, or South America has been a right of passage for young, budget travelers for decades.

 But it doesn't matter how cheap a travel destination is, you still have to save the money to go.
-Have a read of our top post about saving money for travel here, How to Save Money for Travel: Top Tips to Save
+Have a read of our top post about saving money for travel here: How to Save Money for Travel: Smart Advice.
+Seven Steps.

-Now, let's get into the details of how to plan your trip, buy your backpack and pack it.
+Now, let's get into the details of how to plan your trip, buy your backpack and pack it, and set out.

 How to Choose Your Backpacking Destination

 Where you will go will be determined by your budget and your personal imaginings of the world.
 You will have your own countries in mind.
-Whether from tales from friends' travels, books you've read or movies you've seen, you will be inspired to go and explore specific places.
+Whether from tales of friends' travels, books you've read, or movies you've seen, you will be inspired to go and explore specific places.

-To help you make up your mind, here are some posts you'll want to check out:
+To help you make up your mind about where, here are some posts you'll want to check out:

-- Best Budget Destinations for Solo Travelers: the 2018 Shortlist
+- Best Budget Destinations for Solo Travelers: Updated annually.

 - Safe and Easy Hiking Destinations for Solo Travelers

-- Start with your budget.
-You need to know what you can spend to determine where you will go and what you will do.
-Once you have your the magic number, add it to the Solo Traveler Travel Budget spreadsheet to keep track of your projected spending.
-Read How to Plan Your Solo Travel Budget – On Any Budget.
+You need to know how much you can spend to determine where you will go, for how long you will go, and what you will do.
+Once you have your magic number, add it to the Solo Traveler Travel Budget spreadsheet to keep track of your projected spending as you build your plan.

-- Plan an itinerary.
 This will be affected by how long you have to travel.
-At bare minimum, I suggest at least three nights in any location but if you can stay longer all the better.
-As for your what you want to do when you get where you're going, make sure that you book the really popular activities that you absolutely want to do in advance.
+At bare minimum, I suggest at least three nights in any location but if you can stay longer, all the better.
+As for what you want to do when you get where you're going, make sure you book the really popular activities–the ones that you absolutely want to do–in advance.
 Otherwise, leave yourself lots of room to be spontaneous.